nikp123/xava/README.md

 There should be an installer in the Releases page of this repository.
 Just download, install and run it.
 Non-release builds are unstable, so expect breakage.

-Alternatively, you can download the latest "unstable" release from:
+Here's where you can get them:

 [Here for 32-bit x86 Windows](https://nightly.link/nikp123/xava/workflows/build.yaml/unstable/xava-unstable-installer-i686.exe.zip)